 Since 1989 he has anchored Newsnight.
 For several years, he also presented Start The Week on BBC Radio Four, and he became chairman of University Challenge in 1994.
-He has written widely for newspapers and magazines.
+He writes widely for newspapers and magazines.

-His books include A HIGHER FORM OF KILLING (with Robert Harris), THROUGH THE VOLCANOES: A Central American Journey; FRIENDS IN HIGH PLACES: Who Runs Britain?; FISH, FISHING AND THE MEANING OF LIFE; and the best-sellers THE ENGLISH: A Portrait Of A People, THE POLITICAL ANIMAL and ON ROYALTY.
+His books include A HIGHER FORM OF KILLING (with Robert Harris); THROUGH THE VOLCANOES: A Central American Journey; FRIENDS IN HIGH PLACES: Who Runs Britain?; FISH, FISHING AND THE MEANING OF LIFE; and the best-sellers THE ENGLISH: A Portrait Of A People, THE POLITICAL ANIMAL and ON ROYALTY.
 His book THE VICTORIANS on the Victorians as seen through their art was published in March 2009.
-EMPIRE: What Ruling The World Did To The British was published by Penguin in October 2011.
-The accompanying series was broadcast on BBC1 in 2012.
+EMPIRE: What Ruling The World Did To The British was published by Penguin in October 2011 and the accompanying series was broadcast on BBC1 in 2012.
 His most recent book, GREAT BRITAIN'S GREAT WAR was published in October 2013.

 His charitable interests include homelessness, mental health and education.
 In his spare time, he goes fly-fishing.